CharlesStockman/linuxConfiguration/README.md

 * . ./getPublicKey.sh						--> export the public key to an enviornmental variable : config_gpg_public_key

 #### Setup Password Mananger
-**Introduciton** Setup the storage location for the passwords **Requirements**: Set GnuPrivacyGuard specifically environmenal variable : config_gpg_public_key cd linuxConfiguration/pass sh ./configurePass.sh			--> Setup storage for pass command sh ./addFirstPassword.sh		--> Add the password from environmental variable config_ssh_backupMachine_passphrase
+**Introduction** Setup the storage location for the passwords **Requirements**: Set GnuPrivacyGuard specifically environmenal variable : config_gpg_public_key
+* cd linuxConfiguration/basic/pass
+* sh ./configurePass.sh			--> Setup storage for pass command
+* sh ./addFirstPassword.sh		--> Add the password from environmental variable config_ssh_backupMachine_passphrase

+#### Setup SSH
+**Introduciton** Setup SSH to login in remote backup machine **Requirements** Setup Password Manager has been executed to create config_ssh_backupMachine_passphrase
+* cd linuxConfiguratin/basic/ssh
+* sh ./modifySsshConfig.sh		--> Security Feature : Set Password Authentication to No
+* sh ./startSSH.sh			--> Creates the .ssh directory and keys and move the public key to the remote machine
+* . ./startSSHShell.sh			--> Starts the ssh daemon and adds the backup private key

+#### Setup Rsync
+**Introduction** Set rsync to move file to the remote backup machine **Requirements**: Setup SSH
+* cd linuxConfiguration/basic/rsync
+* sh createRemoteDirectories.sh 		--> Create remote directories on the remote drive where files will be backed up to
+* ansible -playbook createRsyncAliases.yml	--> Create an alias file dotFiles/.rsyncAliases containing alias for easier backup